fbueno/articles/opsworks_meets_docker-compose.md

-So, the idea here is to have the YAML translated to JSON so we can use it inside the custom JSON field on the OpsWorks Stack's creation, allowing to the json to be passed to chef.
+So, the idea here is to have the YAML translated to JSON so we can use it inside the custom JSON field on the OpsWorks Stack's creation, allowing the json to be passed to chef.

 Of course that docker-compose as I said uses yaml files, so we would have to translate it from json back to yaml using chef, and it is pretty